 You can start using a baby carrier from day one.
 Most are meant to hold babies when they’re a newborn up to 2-3 years old.
 Babies who are younger than 4-6 months should only be carried in the inward facing position in your newborn carrier with proper head, neck, hip and bottom support.

 When can my baby face forward in a carrier?

 Unlike car seats where age and weight are the two factors used to determine when babies can face forward, baby carrying positions are based on age and development.
 You’ll know your baby is ready to face forward as soon as she’s out of that bobblehead phase.
-Once her neck muscles are strong enough to steadily support her head, typically between 4-6 months old, then you can safely face her forward in your cute pink baby carrier (or whatever color you have for your baby girl or boy).
+Once her neck muscles are strong enough to steadily support her head, typically between 4-6 months old, then you can safely face her forward in your baby carrier.

 How will I know if my baby likes facing forward in her carrier?